MST Cleanup and Bag Removal

 Frog Watch!

 Experience the explosion of spring song and mating activity among Sandy Creek Park’s frogs!
-Small groups will follow the sounds to find, identify, and release frogs.
-Bring your tall rubber boots or waders and headlamps.
-Ages 8 and up.
-Led by Dr. Nicolette Cagle from Duke University.
+Small groups will follow the sounds to find, identify, and release frogs. alking is less than 1 mile on level but wet surface.
+Bring waterproof boots/waders/shoes and strong headlamps and/or flashlights.

 View Event →